Empire-Strikes-Back/Flula/readme.txt

 no programmatic interface, no extensions

 - we expose no programmatic interface and have no extensions - we are finite and used through our user interface only
-- we say - only text editor for programs consists of extensions

 perform-complete-score games, programming language gameplay with and without mouse